-Script tools run a script file on disk, usually a Python file (.py).
+Script tools run a script file, usually a Python file (.py).

-Geoprocessing tools can be system tools built by Esri and included in ArcGIS products, or custom tools built as script or model tools by you and other users.
-You can use both custom and system geoprocessing tools in the same ways.
+A geoprocessing tool can be a system tool built by Esri, or custom tools built as script or model tools by you and other users.
+You can use custom and system geoprocessing tools in the same ways.

 Geoprocessing tools are stored in toolboxes .
 Tools in a toolbox can be placed in a toolset, which is like a folder inside a toolbox.
 Like tools, a toolbox can be a system or custom toolbox.